West Palm Beach Probate & Trust Administration & Litigation Attorney

 Experienced Legal Advice and Representation from a West Palm Beach Probate & Trust Litigation Attorney who Puts Clients First

 It’s time to take a difficult problem and make it less complicated, with the goal of an efficient and effective resolution.
-For straight answers and professional assistance from an experienced West Palm Beach probate, trust and guardianship attorney solving difficult probate litigation and emotional guardianship matters with integrity and warmth, contact Jami L. Huber, P.A. at our offices in West Palm Beach and Boca Raton at 561-283-4770.
+For straight answers and professional assistance from an experienced West Palm Beach probate, trust and guardianship attorney solving difficult probate litigation and emotional guardianship matters with integrity and warmth, contact Jami L. Huber, P.A. at our office in West Palm Beach at 561-283-4770.
 Weekend and evening appointments are available as needed.
 Call today to discuss how we can help you.